Scott Kennedy (soccer): International career

-While with Regensburg, Kennedy would begin to get interest in representing Canada internationally.
-On May 26, 2021, Jahn Regensburg confirmed Kennedy had been called up to Canada for their upcoming 2022 FIFA World Cup qualification matches.
-He made his debut for Canada on June 8 in the match against Suriname, playing the full 90 minutes in a 4–0 victory.
-On June 18, Kennedy was named to the 60-man preliminary squad for the 2021 CONCACAF Gold Cup.
-On July 1, he was named to the final squad.
-On July 10, he was replaced in the squad by Frank Sturing due to medical reasons.
+While with Regensburg, Kennedy began to get interest in representing Canada internationally.
+On 26 May 2021, Jahn Regensburg confirmed Kennedy had been called up to Canada for their upcoming 2022 FIFA World Cup qualification matches.
+He made his debut for Canada on 8 June in the match against Suriname, playing the full 90 minutes in a 4–0 victory.
+On 1 July, he was named to the final squad of the 2021 CONCACAF Gold Cup, but was replaced 9 days later by Frank Sturing for medical reasons.

 In late October 2022, Kennedy suffered a shoulder injury in a league match that his coach Mersad Selimbegovic confirmed would sideline him for "a few months," ruling him out of consideration for the 2022 FIFA World Cup squad.

+In June 2023, Kennedy was called-up to the final 23-man squad contesting the 2023 CONCACAF Nations League Finals.
+On 19 June, he was called-up to the final squad for the 2023 CONCACAF Gold Cup.
+On 9 July, during Canada's Quarter-final match against the United States, Kennedy would score an own-goal leading to a 2-2 draw.
+Canada would then lose 2–3 during the subsequent penalty shootout, eliminating them from the tournament.

+Personal life

+Kennedy is of German descent through his mother, and holds dual Canadian-German citizenship.